Tyre Nichols’s family attorneys question white officer’s discipline after Nichols’s death

 Attorneys for the family of Tyre Nichols, the 29-year-old Black man fatally beaten by Memphis police following a traffic stop, expressed disappointment and frustration with the Memphis Police Department over the news that a sixth officer involved in the stop has been relieved of his duty, but has not been fired or charged.

-In that time, the other five officers, who are all Black, have been fired and charged with second-degree murder among other offenses, which has raised even more questions for the department about their transparency and alludes to the possible racial dynamics in this case.
+In that time, the other five officers, who are all Black, have been fired and charged with second-degree murder, among other offenses, which has raised even more questions for the department about its transparency and alludes to the possible racial dynamics in the case.

 “The news today from Memphis officials that Officer Preston Hemphill was reportedly relieved of duty weeks ago, but not yet terminated or charged, is extremely disappointing,” civil rights and personal injury attorneys Ben Crump and Antonio Romanucci said in a joint statement Monday.
 “Why is his identity and the role he played in Tyre’s death just now coming to light?
 We have asked from the beginning that the Memphis Police Department be transparent with the family and the community — this news seems to indicate that they haven’t risen to the occasion.”

+Memphis police did not respond to Yahoo News’ request for comment, but late Monday afternoon announced that another officer, in addition to Hemphill, was relieved of their duties following the violent beating of Nichols — bringing the total number of disciplined officers to seven.

-News of the additional officer’s discipline has angered waves of people already reeling from yet another incident of police brutality, particularly after the department’s swift and public firing of the five Black officers.
+News of Hemphill's discipline angered waves of people already reeling from yet another incident of police brutality, particularly after the department’s swift and public firing of the five Black officers.

-The Memphis Fire Department announced Monday that they have terminated two EMTs and a lieutenant for "violating numerous policies" in caring for Nichols.
+The Memphis Fire Department announced Monday that it had terminated two EMTs and a lieutenant for "violating numerous policies" in caring for Nichols.
 Prosecutors are examining whether to bring charges against these employees.

 On Friday evening, Memphis police released over an hour of video footage from surveillance cameras and numerous officer body cameras that recorded the Jan.
 7 encounter.
 In one of those videos, Hemphill’s own body camera captures the officer helping pull Nichols from his car before Hemphill deployed his Taser.
 After Nichols gets out from under several officers beating on him, Hemphill begins to chase Nichols down the road before turning back to return to the car at the initial traffic stop.
 Later in the video, Hemphill can be heard saying twice, “I hope they stomp his ass.”

-The other released video shows different moments of Nichols getting sprayed with pepper spray, chased and beaten by at least five officers at once as Nichols's once-animated body slowly stops moving.
+The other released video shows different moments of Nichols getting sprayed with pepper spray, chased and beaten by at least five officers as his once-animated body slowly stops moving.
 Nichols, an amateur photographer and father of a 4-year-old son, died in the hospital three days later.

 Those five other officers — Justin Smith, Tadarrius Bean, Demetrius Haley, Emmitt Martin III and Desmond Mills Jr. — seen beating Nichols were fired on Jan.
-20 and charged less than a week later on Jan.
+20 and charged on Jan.
 26 with second-degree murder, aggravated assault, aggravated kidnapping, official misconduct and official oppression.

-Hemphill, however, who joined Memphis Police Department in 2018, has not been charged with any crimes.
+Hemphill, however, who joined the Memphis Police Department in 2018, has not been charged with any crimes.

-While critics online have piled on in exasperation over Hemphill not being charged, others believe that, though he should be held accountable, he appeared to play a smaller role in Nichols’s arrest.
+While critics online have piled on in exasperation over his not being charged, others believe that though he should be held accountable, he appeared to play a smaller role in Nichols’s arrest.

-“I think the white officer in this situation clearly should be investigated ... but when we look at the video, that particular officer was not involved in the beating that killed Tyree Nichols,” Dr. Rashawn Ray, a senior fellow at the Brookings Institution, told Yahoo News, admitting that Hemphill’s punishment should look different.
-But Ray added that the response towards the Black officers should be uniform nationwide.
+“I think the white officer in this situation clearly should be investigated ... but when we look at the video, that particular officer was not involved in the beating that killed Tyre Nichols,” Rashawn Ray, a senior fellow at the Brookings Institution, told Yahoo News, admitting that Hemphill’s punishment should look different.
+But Ray added that the response toward the Black officers should be uniform nationwide.

-“What should be happening is that the swiftness by which these five officers were brought forth on charges and also fired from the department is the same thing that should happen across the country.”
+“What should be happening is that the swiftness by which these five officers were brought forth on charges and also fired from the department is the same thing that should happen across the country,” he said.

 Jayla Whitfield contributed reporting to this article.